 Andreas Fender

 I am a researcher in Human-computer interaction (HCI) at University of Stuttgart.
 I was previously a PostDoc at ETH Zurich (Switzerland) and University of Sussex (England).
 During my PhD at Aarhus University (Denmark), I was a research intern at Microsoft Research (USA).
-My main research interests are Augmented and Virtual Reality (AR/VR) as well as camera networks.
-In my more recent research, I investigate new input methods for artistic expression in Mixed Reality and on the go.
+My main research interests are input methods for productivity and artistic use cases, sometimes in conjunction with Augmented and Virtual Reality (AR/VR).

-I am going to present our OptiBasePen device at UIST 2024 in Pittsburgh.
+I presented OptiBasePen at UIST 2024 in Pittsburgh, USA.
 More information and the paper PDF can be found in Publications:OptiBasePen.

 Previous UIST publication: PressurePick (UIST '23)